The Armstrong Lie

 The Armstrong Lie is a documentary about power rather than doping, and is wonderfully edited, meticulously researched and at times even funny.
 But it is blinkered and uneven.
 Like article 231 of the Treaty of Versailles, which ascribed sole responsibility for WW1 to Germany, in the eyes of Gibney it isn’t enough for Armstrong to say sorry, he has to feel guilty too.

-The Armstrong Lie will be released in selected cinemas on 31st January 2014.
+The Armstrong Lie is released in selected cinemas on 31st January 2014.

 Watch the trailer for The Armstrong Lie here: